-S1 L2T4 43.142 Environmental Botany
+43.142 Environmental Botany

-Prerequisites: 17.001 or 17.011 and 17.021 or 17.031 and 17.021.
+Prerequisites: 17.031 and 17.021

 The soil and atmospheric environments in which plants live and the interaction of plants with their environment.
+Energy and mass transfer.
 Emphasis is placed on the role of environmental sciences in food production.
 Students are required to attend one week-day field excursion as part of the practical course.